-WHAT IS THE GOVERNOR'S CAR BAN?
+WHAT IS THE DEMOCRATS' CAR BAN?

-The Lamont Administration is proposing to ban gas-powered cars by 2035
+The Democrats are proposing to ban gas-powered cars by 2035

-- States must follow EPA or California emissions standards. - Connecticut follows California emissions standards. - Prompted by an executive order, California recently adopted new regulations to ban the sale of gaspowered cars. - Now, the Lamont Administration is following California and forcing this life-changing ban on Connecticut residents without a vote by the Legislature.
+- States must follow EPA or California emissions standards. - Connecticut currently follows California emissions standards. - Prompted by an executive order, California recently adopted new regulations to ban the sale of gaspowered cars. - Now, the Democrats are following California and forcing this life-changing ban on Connecticut residents without public hearings.

-IMPACTS OF THE GOVERNOR'S CAR BAN
+IMPACTS OF THE DEMOCRATS' CAR BAN